obiba/opal-doc/web-user-guide/projects/tables.rst

 .. note::

-  **SQL API is read-only**.
+  * **SQL API is read-only**.
 Statements like CREATE, ALTER, DROP, INSERT, DELETE are not supported.
+  * **Maximum number of columns is 2,000**.
+SQL queries cannot be executed on tables with more than 1,999 variables (+ identifier).
+Use views to extract the variables of interest.

 Table and Variable Naming
 ~~~~~~~~~~~~~~~~~~~~~~~~~